sphenlee/clout/README.md

 generate output using a logging-style API without having to filter all these messages.
 (In fact you can use clout and logging together eg. by sending the logging messages to a file)

-clout includes an additional level between `Warn` and `Info`, called `Status` - this is intended for most output messages.
+clout includes additional levels between `Warn` and `Info`. `Status` is intended for most output messages, and `Success` is intended to indicate success.

-This is because typically CLI tools provide 3 levels of verbosity (`-v`, `-vv`, and `-vvv` is a common practice) but logging only provides two levels below info.
+Separating `Info` and `Status`  is because typically CLI tools provide 3 levels of verbosity (`-v`, `-vv`, and `-vvv` is a common practice) but logging only provides two levels below info.

 ## Quickstart Usage